Activated charcoal is used to help reduce excessive flatulence/intestinal gas after eating.

 - Absorption occurs when a substance passes into or through a substance, like water passing into a sponge.

-In the case of excess intestinal gas, the charcoal works by absorbing gas in the digestive system.
-Because charcoal is not digested, it stays inside the gastrointestinal system and eliminates the toxins it has adsorbed when you have a bowel movement.
+In the case of excess intestinal gas, the charcoal works by adsorbing gas in the digestive system.
+Because charcoal is not digested, it stays inside the gastrointestinal system and the toxins it has adsorbed are then eliminated when you next have a bowel movement.